-You often hear the words “living book” tossed around in homeschooling circles, but what constitutes a living book?
+You often hear the term “living book” tossed around in homeschooling circles, but what makes a book “living”?
 Can it be subjective?
 What are spine books?
 Do we have to read only literature that was written over a hundred years ago?
 How can I use living books in my homeschool?
-Today, I want to explore these ideas and discuss the nuts and bolts of educating our children with living books.
+Today, I want to explore these questions and discuss the nuts and bolts of educating our children with living books.

 What is a Living Book and What Isn’t?

-First, lets talk about the definition.
-A living book is one that was written by one person who has a passion for the subject they are writing about.
-It is a book that draws you into the story, expands your imagination, causes you to care about the subject or characters and makes you think.
-A living book should enrich your life in some way, either by teaching you something or expanding your point-of-view.
+First, let’s talk about the definition.
+A living book is one that was written by one person who has a deep passion for the subject they are writing about.
+It’s a book that draws you into the story, expands your imagination, causes you to care about the subject or characters, and makes you think.
+A living book should enrich your life in some way, either by teaching you something new or expanding your point-of-view.

 “For the children?
 They must grow up upon the best . . .
 There is never a time when they are unequal to worthy thoughts, well put; inspiring tales, well told.
 Let Blake’s ‘Songs of Innocence’ represent their standard in poetry DeFoe and Stevenson, in prose; and we shall train a race of readers who willdemand literature–that is, the fit and beautiful expression of inspiring ideas and pictures of life.” ~ Charlotte Mason

 While some books are obvious twaddle (a Spongebob Squarepants picture book, for example), others might be just what your child needs at that particular moment in time.
 No one should be book-shamed because what they are reading may not be something that Charlotte Mason herself would have chosen for her students.
-However, I have always refused to read aloud those kinds of books.
-If they want to read it in their free time, fine.
+However, I have always refused to read aloud twaddley books.
+If they want to read it in their free time, they are welcome to it.
 But if they want me to read to them, I will choose a better book.
-Free reading time should be just that – free for the child to read whatever they want.
-But something that tends to happen when a child is served a steady diet of beautiful literature – they lose their appetite for twaddle.
+Free reading time should be just that — free for the child to read whatever they want.
+But something that tends to happen when a child is served a steady diet of beautiful literature: they lose their appetite for twaddle.
 Suddenly they’ll notice the bad grammar or stilted dialogue, and they’ll begin to choose better books all on their own.

 Now that we know what a living book is, let’s talk about how we can use them to educate our children.
-For some, a Charlotte Mason style, living books education can feel scattered, maybe even disjointed.
-One reason for this, is that when you educate this way, you’ll be reading several books at once, and often covering a wide variety of topics.
-While that may seem overwhelming at first, let me assure you, it isn’t.
+For some, a Charlotte Mason style living books education can feel scattered, maybe even disjointed.
+One reason for this is that when you educate this way, you’ll be reading several books at once and often covering a wide variety of topics.
+While that may seem overwhelming at first, let me assure you that it isn’t.
 Not when you consider the idea of short lessons.

 “As I have said, knowledge, that is, roughly, ideas clothed upon with facts, is the proper pabulum for mind.
 This food a child requires in large quantities and